Skip to main content

 Share stories.

-Let each person recall one memory from the year.
+Invite each person to recall one memory from the year.
 Stories open hearts and bring quiet laughter or reflection to the table.

 Cook together.

 Chopping vegetables, stirring a pot, or setting the table becomes part of the bond.
-The process holds just as much meaning as the meal.
+The process holds as much meaning as the meal itself.

 Practice gratitude.

-A short pause before eating—one breath, one sentence of thanks—deepens appreciation for the food and the company.
+A short pause before eating — one breath, one sentence of thanks — deepens appreciation for the food and company.

 Keep it simple.